maldini-3/ERP-Chatbot/README.md

-###RAG Chatbot with Qwen 7B Chat
+RAG Chatbot with Qwen 7B Chat

 Overview

-This project is a Retrieval-Augmented Generation (RAG) chatbot using Qwen 7B Chat for generating responses.
-It retrieves relevant ERP-related documents using FAISS and provides accurate answers based on the retrieved data.
+This project is a Retrieval-Augmented Generation (RAG) chatbot powered by Qwen 7B Chat for generating accurate responses.
+It combines information retrieval with natural language generation to provide intelligent and context-aware answers.

 Features